reidmorrison/jruby-jms/README.md

 ## Overview

-jruby-jms is a complete JRuby API into the Java Messaging Specification (JMS) followed by many JMS Providers.
+jruby-jms is a complete JRuby API into the Java Messaging Specification (JMS) V1.1 followed by several JMS Providers.

 ## Threading